12 Alternatives to Amazon For All Your Sustainable Shopping Goals

 While online grocery shopping has taken this year by storm, The Wally Shop helps to ensure that your weekly grocery e-trip is as ethical and sustainable as possible.

-Their range of plastic free and natural food products—like legumes, bread, produce, grains, spices, eggs, plant milk, nut butter, and kombucha—can be ordered online and sent directly to your doorstep in reusable and returnable packaging.
+Their range of plastic free and natural food products—like legumes, bread, produce, grains, and spices—can be ordered online and sent directly to your doorstep in reusable and returnable packaging.
+This means pantry staples but not produce.

-That means your favorite pantry staples will come in glass jars and mesh produce bags that are, in the words of Wally, #pantrygoals.
+That means your favorite pantry staples will come in mesh produce bags and BPA-free polypropylene jars that are, in the words of Wally, #pantrygoals.
+Their jars used to be glass, but since expanding their shipping nationwide, they opted for these durable (and still reusable) plastic alternatives) as a lighter, and thus less emissions intensive, means.

 About The Wally Shop